 parsed.value.object.get("name").?.string;

-Working with arrays works in similarly.
+Using decoded arrays works similarly.
 To iterate over an array, you do the following:

 for (parsed.value.array.items) |item| { ... };